 4. Best for the Tech-Savvy Traveler: RoamRight

 You’ll enjoy every aspect of your travels much more with a little peace of mind and financial protection.
-RoamRight offers many options for coverage so you can focus on what you’re doing rather than worry about the what-ifs.
-Additional benefits from RoamRight include AD&D, dental, emergency accident and sickness, emergency medical evacuation and repatriation of remains.
+RoamRight offers many options for coverage so you can focus on what you’re doing rather than worry about the “what-ifs.”
+Additional benefits from RoamRight include AD&D, dental, emergency accident and sickness, emergency medical evacuation

 RoamRight can also help you locate doctors, hospitals or other medical care.
 Policy enrollment also includes full access to the RoamRight app that can help you with travel-related information, seek medical help and purchase medication.